 These gluten free banana chocolate chip muffins are so delicious.
 You’ll love both the flavor and texture of these tender muffins!
-An easy recipe that’s perfect for those new to gluten free baking.
+This is an easy recipe that’s perfect for those new to gluten free baking.

 Banana muffins or banana bread is a favorite at our house – I’m always in need of a way to use up over ripe bananas.